ESOP

 • If the employee pays market price for the shares, there is no immediate tax liability when the shares are acquired.

-• If the employer is distributed the shares or buys them at a discount, an immediate tax claim is triggered.
+• If the employee is distributed the shares or buys them at a discount, an immediate tax claim is triggered.
 The tax is calculated based on the difference between the market value and the actual price and is taxed as income tax.

 • Any subsequent gain/loss on the sale of the shares is taxable in accordance with capital income.
 If the shares are owned in a holding company, this may be subject to the exemption method.